-As befitting the capital city of a country, there’s a very wide choice of Zagreb accommodation with something for all budgets!
-There are several hostels in the city as well as other types of budget accommodation, whilst there’s also an impressive array of 4- and 5-star hotels, the latter of which include the Sheraton Hotel Zagreb, The Westin Zagreb and the wonderfully grand Regent Esplanade Hotel, once a stop-off point for those travelling on the Orient Express.
-(The hotel is located close to the train station.)
+As befitting a capital city, there’s a very wide choice of Zagreb accommodation with something for all budgets!
+There are several hostels in the city as well as other types of budget accommodation, whilst there’s also an impressive array of 4- and 5-star hotels, the latter of which include the Sheraton Hotel Zagreb, The Westin Zagreb and the wonderfully grand Regent Esplanade Hotel, which was once a stop-off point for those travelling on the Orient Express.
+(The hotel – pictured below – is located near to the train station.)

 At the other end of the scale, hostels in Zagreb include the Youth Hostel at Petrinjska Ulica 77, also near the main railway station.
 The hostel has 210 beds and is open year-round; prices range from around £13/€16/$21 for a bed in a dormitory to £31/€37/$49 for a private room with its own bathroom.
 (Other room/bed options are also available.)

 There is also the newer Ravnice Youth Hostel (1 Ravnice 38d) which is in the east of the city, in the Maksimir district, but easily connected to the centre part by tram and train.
 The hostel has 36 beds made up by dormitories of various sizes.
 A bed costs from €15 per night (approx. £13/$21 per night).
 Breakfast is included in the price, and there are also kitchen facilities, parking on site, and free wi-fi.

 See our Accommodation in Zagreb section for details of hotels from five-star to budget in Zagreb.
 Alternatively, use the search box/map below to search for accommodation in the city:

 Where should I stay in Zagreb?